 Ian McManus IEA

 Ian is rapidly becoming one of East Anglia’s finest exponents in the medium of watercolour.
 He recently had his work pre-selected for the Royal Institute of Painters in Watercolour (RI) and has been awarded full membership of the Institute of East Anglian Artists (IEA).
 Ian also won the Ruth Hill Memorial Award for the finest painting at the first IEA open exhibition in March 2013.
-Having exhibited original work successfully for five annual major one-man exhibitions at Picturecraft Gallery, Ian is now preparing over 50 new watercolour paintings for release in September 2019.
+Having exhibited original work successfully for eight annual major one-man exhibitions at Picturecraft Gallery, Ian is now preparing over 50 new watercolour paintings for release in September 2019.